JasonFreeberg/R_Tutorials/README.md

 **Topics**: This class will cover the basics of the R programming language and apply the material to real-world problems and data.
 In the first weeks, we will explore the fundamental objects and syntax of R. Next, we will learn how to load and format data.
 In the last weeks we will cover the basics of [ggplot2](https://en.wikipedia.org/wiki/Ggplot2), a popular data visualization package for R.

 **Textbooks and other resources**: There are no required textbooks for this course.
 However, the following are all great resources for students learning the R language.
+- [PSTAT's Piazza Group](https://piazza.com/ucsb/other/pstat199) is where students can ask and answer R programming questions
 - [Jupyter Notebook Docs](http://jupyter-notebook.readthedocs.io/en/latest/) has all the answers for installing, running, and saving Jupyter Notebooks
 - [DataCamp.com](https://www.datacamp.com/courses?learn=r_programming) is an interactive programming tutorial website and will be used for most homework assignments
 - [The R Book](https://www.cs.upc.edu/~robert/teaching/estadistica/TheRBook.pdf) is a great R reference manual
-- [PSTAT's Piazza Group](https://piazza.com/ucsb/other/pstat199) is where students can ask and answer R programming questions
+- [Google](https://www.google.com), for all your error messages and simple questions!

 **Software**: Students are required to download following free programs/software and ensure they are running properly on their machine.
   - R, the programming language for the course